 amiodarone (Oral route)Pronunciation

 Amiodarone has several potentially fatal toxicities, the most important of which is pulmonary toxicity (hypersensitivity pneumonitis or interstitial/alveolar pneumonitis).
 Liver injury is common, but is usually mild and evidenced only by abnormal liver enzymes.
-Overt liver disease can occur, however, and has been fatal in a few cases.
-Amiodarone can exacerbate the arrhythmia, e.g., by making the arrhythmia less well tolerated or more difficult to reverse.
-Patients with the indicated arrhythmias must be hospitalized while the loading dose is given, and a response generally requires at least one week, usually two or more .
+Overt liver disease can also occur and has been fatal in a few cases.
+Amiodarone can exacerbate the arrhythmia by making the arrhythmia less well tolerated or more difficult to reverse.
+Patients with the indicated arrhythmias must be hospitalized while the loading dose is given, and a response generally requires at least one week, but usually 2 or more .

 Commonly used brand name(s)